Fixed Point Theorem for Path-Averaged Contractions in Complete b-Metric Spaces: Banach contraction in b-metric space

 \section{Banach contraction in b-metric space}

-Fixed point theory often begins with the Banach contraction principle, which requires a uniform contraction factor $ \beta < 1 $ such that $ d(Tx, Ty) \leq \beta d(x, y) $.
 Recently, Path-Averaged (PA) contractions have been introduced, where contraction is measured in terms of the average distance along orbits.

-In the following sections, we clarify the relationship between these two notions in metric spaces.
+In the following sections, we clarify the relationship between the notion of Path-Averaged contractions and Banach contraction in metric spaces.
 Specifically, we prove: \begin{itemize} \item Every Banach contraction is a PA-contraction. \item Not every PA-contraction is a Banach contraction. \end{itemize} We provide a finite, explicit counterexample using the discrete metric to illustrate the proper inclusion.